 Review your insurance

-When you were first registered for a super account, which was probably when you got your first job, your super fund may well have provided you with some basic combination of death permanent disablement and income protection insurance.
-This insurance however isn’t free; the premiums are deducted from your superannuation balance on a regular basis.
+When you were first registered for a super account your super fund may well have provided you with some basic combination of death permanent disablement and income protection insurance.
+However this insurance however isn’t free; the premiums are deducted from your superannuation balance on a regular basis.

 Nominate a beneficiary